 Instructions

-1. In a large pot of boiling salted water, cook pasta according to package instructions; drain well and set aside.
+• In a large pot of boiling salted water, cook pasta according to package instructions; drain well and set aside.

-2. Heat 1 tablespoon olive oil in a Dutch oven or large pot over medium heat.
+• Heat 1 tablespoon olive oil in a Dutch oven or large pot over medium heat.
 Add ground beef to the skillet and cook until browned, about 5 minutes, drain excess fat and set aside.

-3. Add remaining 1 tablespoon oil to the pot and stir in garlic, onion, carrots and celery.
+• Add remaining 1 tablespoon oil to the pot and stir in garlic, onion, carrots and celery.
 Cook, stirring occasionally, until tender, about 3-4minutes.

-4. Stir in vegetable broth, diced tomatoes,cannellini beans, bay leaf, basil, oregano, thyme, crushed red pepper, ground beef and and season with salt and pepper, to taste.
+• Stir in vegetable broth, diced tomatoes,cannellini beans, bay leaf, basil, oregano, thyme, crushed red pepper, ground beef and and season with salt and pepper, to taste.
 Bring to a boil; reduce heat, cover and simmer until vegetables are tender, about 12-15 minutes.

-5. Stir in pasta until heated through.
+• Stir in pasta until heated through.

-6. Garnish with the 1/4 cup fresh parsley, green onions, parmesan cheese.
+• Garnish with the 1/4 cup fresh parsley, green onions, parmesan cheese.
 Serve immediately with crusty bread.

 Notes

-If you plan to have leftovers of this soup I would not add the pasta to the soup but would put the pasta in each individual bowl.
-Then if you have leftovers save the extra pasta separate and add it to the soup when you are ready to eat it otherwise the pasta absorbs all of the liquid.
+• Then if you have leftovers save the extra pasta separate and add it to the soup when you are ready to eat it otherwise the pasta absorbs all of the liquid.

-If you can get your hands on a parmesan rind, add that in when cooking and remove when you are ready to serve the soup.
+• If you can get your hands on a parmesan rind, add that in when cooking and remove when you are ready to serve the soup.
 It adds an extra does of cheese to the soup and creates a creamier texture.

-Kaitie @ Fuchsia Freezer
+1. Kaitie @ Fuchsia Freezer says:

 while i’m pregnant and the thought of having any sort of soup isn’t quite appealing at the moment with the heat we’ve been having, I feel like this is one for the books this fall!
 The fresh colours and flavours of this look amazing!

-Julia
+1. Julia says:

 Yes!
 Save this for the fall.
 It is the perfect comfort food on a crisp, cool day.
 One of our favorites for sure!

-Christie
+2. Christie says:

 Pasta e fagioli is one of my most fave soups in the colder months.
 I love making a huge pot and eating it for lunch during the week with some good bread.
 YUM!

-Julia
+1. Julia says:

-That is one reason I love this recipe--always gives me extra to eat during the week.
+That is one reason I love this recipe–always gives me extra to eat during the week.